musteresel/musteresel.github.io/about.md

 lang: en
 ---

 My name is Daniel Jour.
-Before I married you'd call me Daniel Oertwig, though.
+Before I got married you'd call me Daniel Oertwig, though.
 I'm an enthusiastic hobby programmer with more than 10 years of experience.
 I've a B.Sc. in Aerospace Computer Science and am currently finishing my M.Sc in Computer Science.
 I've stumbled